nathanielrmay/American-Football-Game/docs/project/roadmap.md

 A "game loop" will wrap the "drive simulation" logic.
 This top-level loop is responsible for managing the game clock, advancing it based on the outcome and duration of each play.
 It will handle events like the opening kickoff, halftime, quarter breaks, and the final whistle.

 ### Observations
 - **What happens between games?** After a game concludes, a post-game process must run.
-This involves finalizing statistics, updating team win/loss records, and potentially triggering narrative events or player morale changes.
+This involves finalizing statistics, updating team win/loss records, and laying the groundwork for the narrative engine by triggering basic player morale changes.

 ## Milestone 6: Season Simulation